 The following summarizes the functional impacts on the STI-PA to support an SPC value including both OCN and EID:

 The STI-PA shall support a mechanism to allow an originating entity to request an EID, which would be provided to the originating entity along with an OCN assigned by the STI-PA from the reserved OCN namespace.
 This could be done via a GUI or an out-of-band mechanism such as emailing a form.
+[Note: this function could also be performed by NECA, in particular if the EID is deemed useful outside the context of SHAKEN.]

-When the originating entity creates an account with the STI-PA shall accept an OCN + EID as a primary account identifier.
+When the originating entity creates an account with the STI-PA, the STI-PA shall accept an OCN + EID as a primary account identifier.

 Once the account is created, the originating entity shall follow the procedures to associate all the OCN + EID values with the account.